fbpx

 Is the award money given to the individual or the institution that the individual is with?

 The awards are unrestricted, with the limitations listed below, and may be used for any purpose that advances the genetics research of the recipients.
-Recipients may choose to receive payment directly or to have it sent to their research institutions.
+Recipients may choose to receive payment directly or have it sent to their research institutions.
 If recipients choose to receive payments directly, they are responsible for all applicable taxes on the monies.

 Are there any restrictions on how recipients may use the funds?